snimmagadda1/express-passport-github-oauth2-functional-testing/README.md

 # Express Passport GitHub OAuth2 Functional Testing Demo

 This project demonstrates how to functionally test GitHub (or any) OAuth2 authentication in an Express.js application using Passport.js using a mocked passport authentication strategy.
-It serves as a reference implementation for testing routes that require authentication, without making HTTP requests to the authentication provider (in this case Github).
+It serves as a reference implementation for testing routes that require authentication, without making HTTP requests to the authentication provider (in this case Github).It contains:

-## Setup

 - Express.js server
 - [Delegated sign-in](https://web.archive.org/web/20160322014955/http://hueniverse.com/2009/04/16/introducing-sign-in-with-twitter-oauth-style-connect/) using passport-github2 for oauth2